Mitchell’s vs. The Machines Review

 The story is about a girl named Linda who got excited about going to college of her dreams, where her father took her and the family on a College Road Trip.
 There are a bunch of machines that are destroying humans so its up for the Mitchells to destroy the machines.
-Now on paper, this does look similar to various road trip movies, and a plot similar to Disney’s College Road Trip.
+Now on paper, this does look similar to various road trip movies, and a plot similar to Disney’s College Road Trip and Goofy Movie.
 But the way they chose to tell this story is fantastic.
 The best aspects of the movie is the father and daughter relationship between Linda and her dad Rick.
 I feel like this is a perfect movie/story describing about family life.
 There are a lot of funny moments in the movie.
 I laughed a lot at the product placement, including the Furby scene.
 The climax is so good.
 There are a lot of beautiful and intense action sequences.
 The backstory of Rick and his past is well-written.
 Even the moments where Linda used the song that she and her dad used to sing in the climax is fun.
 My nitpicks with the story is that while a lot of the humour is great, there are some times where the humour doesn’t land.
 My biggest problem with the story is the liar-revealed trope.
 Although, they did a good job with it, we see that trope used so many times in animated movies.
 I wished that they didn’t use it here.
 The story is amazing and relatable.
 I give the story nine stars.

 Just like the story, the animation is unbelievable.
 Although the movie is CGI, the characters are designed like they are hand-drawn.
 I loved the 2D/CGI hybrid in the visuals.
 In scenes where they use the text box makes the animation way innovative.
 The way the animators designed the humans is fantastic.
 The colors look great.
 The scale of the movie is astounding.
 The movie feels big.
 I don’t have nothing to say except that the animation is beautiful and innovative with how they incorporate live-action settings in the beginning of the movie and the credits.
 I give the animation ten stars.